boostorg/hana/doc/tutorial.md

 @snippet example/tutorial/type.cpp metafunction2

-Hana provides a similar generic metafunction lifter called `metafunction`.
+Hana provides a similar generic metafunction lifter called `hana::metafunction`.
-One small improvement is that Hana's `metafunction<F>` is a function object instead of an overloaded function, so one can pass it to higher-order algorithms.
+One small improvement is that `hana::metafunction<F>` is a function object instead of an overloaded function, so one can pass it to higher-order algorithms.
 The process we explored in this section does not only apply to metafunctions; it also applies to templates.
 Indeed, we could define:

 @snippet example/tutorial/type.cpp template_

-Hana provides a generic lifter for templates named `template_`, and it also provides a generic lifter for MPL metafunction classes named `metafunction_class`.
+Hana provides a generic lifter for templates named `hana::template_`, and it also provides a generic lifter for MPL metafunction classes named `hana::metafunction_class`.
 This gives us a way to uniformly represent "legacy" type-level computations as functions, so that any code written using a classic type-level metaprogramming library can almost trivially be used with Hana.
 For example, say you have a large chunk of MPL-based code and you'd like to interface with Hana.
 The process of doing so is no harder than wrapping your metafunctions with the lifter provided by Hana:

 @code{cpp}
 template <typename T>